Please download one of these browsers:

 Keep your browser version up-to-date for a fast, secure, web experience.

-Objective: Learners in this class gain a solid foundation in the basics of Russian through study of the Cyrillic alphabet and basic sounds of the Russian language.
+While we accept registrations up to week two for a confirmed class, please enroll by June 30.
+This is when class confirmation/cancellation decisions are made, and your registration can make a difference. - Objective: Learners in this class gain a solid foundation in the basics of Russian through study of the Cyrillic alphabet and basic sounds of the Russian language.
 They will be slowly introduced to the alphabet, going over the shape and sound of letters one by one and learning them in the context of vocabulary words.
 Practice will focus on making simple statements and asking yes/no questions within the topics of greetings/introductions and personal information (e.g., nationality, address, phone number, etc.).
 Learners will also be introduced to Russian culture and customs through multimedia and cultural interactions.